A million dollars no longer guarantees a comfortable retirement complete with cruises and luxury cars.

 These challenges drive many investors to buy insurance products that deliver a sure return, assuming the insurance company remains solvent, which they almost always do.

-While it sounds like an insurance product with a guaranteed return may be the best way to go, it’s important to weigh the added cost of such a product and the relinquishing of potential higher returns against the return certainty that the insurance product delivers.
+While it sounds like an insurance product with a guaranteed return may be the best way to go, it’s important to weigh the added cost of such a product and the relinquishing of potentially higher returns against the return certainty that the insurance product delivers.

 Read my related post How Many Income Streams Should I Have?